 Treacy Ziegler (Cert.
 '89) has an essay in the Rutgers University Institute for Women's Research journal Rejoinder entitled Crossing the Border, which describes an artist's experience of the super-maximum security prison landscape.

 STAY IN TOUCH

 Share alumni news, awards, and professional opportunities by emailing firstname.lastname@example.org.
-Information should be sent as a plain-text email, with no attachments.
-Deadline for the February edition of Alumni eNews is January 15.
+Information should be sent as a plain text email, with no attachments.
+Deadline for the May edition of Alumni eNews is April 15.